Alfresco/docs-alfresco/governance-services/latest/install/zip.md

 Governance Services is installed by applying two AMP files to an existing Alfresco Content Services installation.

+You can download the Alfresco Governance Services distribution from [Hyland Community](https://community.hyland.com/).
+Log in, select the **Support** tab, and then the **Alfresco Downloads** option under **Software Downloads**.
+Search for the required version of Governance Services.

 The Governance Services distribution zip file contains the following files:

 |alfresco-governance-services-enterprise-repo-23.x.x.xxx.amp|Contains Governance Services functionality that's applied to an existing Alfresco Content Services installation.|